sovrasov/flops-counter.pytorch/README.md

 - `ptflops` launches a given model on a random tensor and estimates amount of computations during inference.
 Complicated models can have several inputs, some of them could be optional.
 To construct non-trivial input one can use the `input_constructor` argument of the `get_model_complexity_info`. `input_constructor` is a function that takes the input spatial resolution as a tuple and returns a dict with named input arguments of the model.
 Next this dict would be passed to the model as a keyword arguments.
 - `verbose` parameter allows to get information about modules that don't contribute to the final numbers.
 - `ignore_modules` option forces `ptflops` to ignore the listed modules.
 This can be useful for research purposes.
-For an instance, one can drop all convolutuions from the counting process specifying `ignore_modules=[torch.nn.Conv2d]`.
+For instance, one can drop all convolutions from the counting process specifying `ignore_modules=[torch.nn.Conv2d]`.

 ## Install the latest version